Dutch colonisation of the Guianas: Establishment

-The Dutch West India Company was created in 1621, and given unsupervised control of the colonies in South America.
+The Dutch West India Company (WIC) was created in 1621, and given unsupervised control of the colonies in South America.
 The colony was administered by Abraham van Peere, a Dutch explorer who had founded the settlement of Berbice.
 After the Third Anglo-Dutch War, England ceded the colony of Suriname, in exchange for New Amsterdam.

 Dutch Guiana was not a political entity, but, rather, a geographical indication.
 The colonies that formed along Dutch Guiana were, initially, controlled by several entities.
 Essequibo and Demerara were controlled by the Dutch West India Company, while Berbice and Suriname were controlled by the Society of Berbice and the Society of Suriname, respectively.
 Pernambuco and settlements farther west, including Portuguese Guiana, now the Brazilian state of Amapá, was under Dutch control from 1630 to 1654.
 Cayenne (French Guiana) was also briefly controlled by the Dutch between 1660 and 1664, and again between 1676 and 1677.